claudia-nydahl/relycomply/README.md

 - [CookieYes](https://app.cookieyes.com/)
     - Adds cookie consent popup & tracks cookies used on the site

-> Plugins on the site have been kept to a minimal for performance reasons.
+> Plugins on the site have been kept to a minimum for performance reasons.

 > Plugins need to be updated periodically (ideally once a month).
 Updates should be tested in the staging environment before being performed on the live site.